What is the Access Fund?

 - A reduction in income band if an applicant is not unwaged but is still experiencing hardship.

-Fictional Applicants who may be helped by Equality Fund
+Fictional Applicants who may be helped by the Access Fund

 - Alex is a student studying in London who has large debts from university fees and loans for cost-of-living.
-Equality Funding could be used to reduce Alex’s BiCon costs.
+Access Funding could be used to reduce Alex’s BiCon costs.

 - Bobby has disabilities that mean that he needs some assistance during BiCon.
-Bobbie’s friend Ahmed who identifies as bisexual has volunteered to provide part-time support to Bobbie in the mornings and nights at BiCon.
-Equality Funding could provide partial funding of Ahmed’s BiCon.
+Bobby’s friend Ahmed who identifies as bisexual has volunteered to provide part-time support to Bobbie in the mornings and nights at BiCon.
+Access Funding could provide partial funding of Ahmed’s BiCon.

 - Anita is deaf and has asked BiCon if they can help her with hearing people at BiCon plenaries and sessions.
-The Equality Fund is used to hire some equipment for her use at BiCon.
+The Access Fund could be used to hire some equipment for her use at BiCon.